rbatis/rbatis/Readme.md

 #### A highly Performant SQL Toolkit and ORM Library.
 An async, pure Rust SQL crate featuring compile-time Dynamic SQL

-It is an ORM, a small compiler, and two dynamic SQL languages
+It is an ORM, a small compiler, a dynamic SQL languages

 * No Runtimes，No Garbage Collection,High performance, Based on Future/Tokio
 * Zero cost [Dynamic SQL](dyn_sql.md), implemented using (proc-macro,compile-time,Cow(Reduce unnecessary cloning))